bartosz-antosik/vscode-spellright/README.md

 Enable/disable including suggested corrections in hints.
 Disabling suggestions significantly speeds checking up.
 May be useful in case of large, often switched or saved documents.

+`spellright.addToSystemDictionary: false`

+When `true` words added to user dictionary are stored in system default custom spelling dictionary instead.

 `spellright.groupDictionaries: true`

 Enable/disable grouping of dictionaries by language.
 Disabling grouping results in displaying dictionaries for all regional variants (e.g. en-US, en-UK, en-CA etc.) as separate entries.
 When enabled regional dictionaries are displayed as single dictionary under common language name (e.g. "English").
 Works only with Windows Spelling API.